 With the rise of remote workers, the possibility of working while travelling abroad has become a reality.
 Many countries have now introduced special digital nomad visas to cater to these visitors.
 The idea of a visa for digital nomads has become popular due to the coronavirus pandemic.
 Since 2020, many more countries have launched their

-Kenya’s visa policy are regulations by which the Kenyan government determines who can enter the country without a visa, as well as the requirements for foreign visitors for whom a Kenyan visa is required to travel to, enter and stay within the country.
+Kenya’s visa policy determines which visa is needed by travelers of different nationalities and in different situations.
+It outlines the requirements for foreign visitors who need a Kenyan visa to travel to, enter and stay within the country.

-Visa regulations to travel to Kenya state that citizens of approximately 45 countries can visit the country of Kenya without the need to obtain a visa, depending on the duration and purpose of the planned stay in the country.
+Citizens of approximately 45 countries can visit Kenya without the need to obtain a visa, depending on the duration and purpose of the planned stay in the country.

-Below you will find a complete list of Kenya travel visa restrictions from your country of residence.
+Below you will find a complete list of Kenya travel visa restrictions from countries around the world.
 Travelers are recommended to check this page regularly to be informed of any changes in Kenya’s immigration policy.